Apodini/Apodini/Sources/ProtobufferCoding/README.md

 }
 ```

-Uisng the `CodingKey` enum, you can define the respective field tags of the Protobuffer message.
+In case you want to use `String` as raw values for the `CodingKey` enum (e.g. to be able to sensibly use the same struct also with `JSONEncoder`s), Apodini will derive a default integer value for each enum case.
+Again, the first enum case will get the field tag 1, the second one will get field tag 2, and so on.

-In case you want to use `String` as raw values for the `CodingKey` enum (e.g. to be able to sensibly use the same struct also with `JSONEncoder`s), you can implement the `ProtoCodingKey` and its required `func protoRawValue(_ key: CodingKey) throws -> Int` in addition:
+Further, you can also specify your own custom integer values for your `String` based `CodingKey` enumeration, by implementing the `ProtoCodingKey` protocol and its `var protoRawValue: Int`:

 ```swift
 struct ExampleMessage: Codable {